BlogWhat is prescribed cannabis oil?

 Solvent extraction

-Solvent extraction is the most commonly used method of extracting cannabinoids from cannabis plants.
+Solvent extraction is the most commonly used method of extracting cannabis oil.
 This involves using a solvent - typically ethanol or CO2 - to separate the trichomes from the harvested plant material.

 In the medical cannabis sphere, almost all prescribable oil options are made through the CO2 supercritical extraction process, as it is deemed to be the safest and most effective method.